PespeniLab/urchin_local_adapt_WGS/README.md

 # Local adaptation in purple sea urchins revealed by whole genome sequencing

-This repository contains all code used to analysed sequence data available on NCBI for this project.
+This repository contains all code used to analyse sequence data available on NCBI for this project.
 For any questions: cpetak@uvm.edu.

 Data available at: https://www.ncbi.nlm.nih.gov/sra/PRJNA674711